xiaoyingpu/Decision-Making/bibliography/README.md

 - below are highlights

-## Stress as limited cognitive resource
+## Stress and limited cognitive resource

 _Robert, G., and J. Hockey.
 "Compensatory control in the regulation of human performance under stress and high workload: A cognitive-energetical framework."
 Biological psychology 45.1 (1997): 73-93._